dmanchester/approachminder/README.md

 <kbd>![SKW4081 at 9.2 km from KOAK Runway 30.](images/skw4081-at-184910-with-highlight.png)</kbd>

-In the dashboard, the plain-colored columns are taken directly from ADS-B data. **The orange columns represent ApproachMinder's inferences and calculations.**
+In the dashboard, the plain-colored columns are taken directly from the ADS-B data. **The orange columns represent ApproachMinder's inferences and calculations.**

 As can be seen, **ApproachMinder examines SKW4081's trajectory against its statistical models of runways and correctly infers that the aircraft is on approach to KOAK's Runway 30.** In drawing that inference, it relies on trajectory data only up to the point in time shown.